 And if there’s one thing I really can’t get behind it’s having to use (and wash up!) extra equipment like a blender or mortar & pestle.
 This dressing is super easy to whip up in just one bowl with a simple whisk or even a fork.
 No blending required.

-Ok so technically there is a little anchovy in the dressing, in the form of 1 little teaspoon of Worcestershire sauce.
-But if you’re averse to these little fishes then I promise you won’t even notice.
-You can also source a vegan/vegetarian-friendly version or even make your own vegan Worcestershire.
+Ok so technically there is a little anchovy in the dressing, in the form of Worcestershire sauce.
+It adds a complexity and depth to the dressing with its savoury umami flavour.
+You can also source a vegan/vegetarian-friendly version or even make your own vegan Worcestershire if you prefer.

 Perfect Crispy Bacon